disqontrol/disqontrol/README.md

 have to set up the environment (DB connection etc.) over and over again.

 It's up to you to choose the tradeoffs.
-PHP workers running just with few dependencies, in a lightweight environment, are probably better off when called inline.
-Heavy workers that need a connection to the DB, to the cache and to other external services, are probably safer to run in separate processes.
+PHP workers running just with few dependencies, in a lightweight environment, are faster when called inline.
+Heavy workers that need a connection to the DB, to the cache and to other external services, are safer to run in separate processes.

 Fortunately you can switch between using isolated and inline PHP workers just by changing a single word in the configuration file and easily test what's better